Sexual Assault and Violence

 - National Sexual Assault Online Hotline: free, confidential, and secure service that provides live help over the RAINN website

-- Menergy: counseling and therapy program for people who have been verbally or physically harmful in relationships.
+- Courdea (formerly Menergy): counseling and therapy program for people who have been verbally or physically harmful in relationships.
 Services in English and Spanish.

 - National Center on Violence Against Women in the Black Community